michaelo/sapt/README.md

 * Support .env-files or similar to pass in predefined variables: currently only support explicitly passing it through -i=path
 * Check for Content-Type of response and support pretty-printing of at least JSON, preferrably also HTML and XML
 * Allow support for OS-environment variables.
 Control by flag?
-* Support "playlist"-files to defined e.g. order and repetitions?
+* Support "playbook"-files to define e.g. order and repetitions?
-    * Playlist/playblook shall also support setting variables
+    * Playblooks shall also support setting variables
 * Support both keeping variables between (default) as well as explicitly allowing sandboxing (flag) of tests
 * Support parallel requests?
 Both for general perceived performance as well as for stress-tests (low pri)
 * Support response-time as test-prereq?
 Perhaps in playlist (low pri)
 * Test/verify safety of string lengths: parsing + how we add 0 for c-interop
-* Support list of curl-commands as output?
+* Support list of curl-commands as alternative output?
-* Doucment all limitations: sizes of all fields etc
 * TBD: Possibility to set "verbose" only for a specific test?
 Using e.g. the test-sequence-number?
 * Support handling encrypted variables?
 * Support/use coloring for improved output